 Tea tree oil is the essential oil distilled from the narrow-leaved tea tree which is generally found in Australia.
-It is commonly used as a topical medicine for the treatment of a number of non-life threatening minor ailments.
+It is commonly used as a topical medicine for the treatment of a number of non-life-threatening minor ailments.

 An important reminder to first-time users: Tea tree oil is not meant to be ingested.
 Taking it orally may cause stomach problems or worse, may compromise the body’s immune system.

-It is also recommended that you do as much research as you possibly can about the various uses for tea tree oil as well as its components prior to using it on yourself.
+It is also recommended that you do as much research as you possibly can about the various uses of tea tree oil as well as its components prior to using it on yourself.
 This will prevent the development of medical conditions, foremost of which is an allergic reaction to the oil.

 Tea Tree Oil for the Treatment of Skin Conditions

-For Treatment of Acne
+For the Treatment of Acne

 Simply put a small amount of the oil on a cotton ball and gently dab the acne.
 Leave on overnight and then wash off with tap water the next day.
 The effectiveness of tea tree oil in the treatment of acne has made it a favorite home ready for this type of skin condition.